Skip to main content

 7. Treating the Output as Final

 The weighted score is a strong input to your decision, not the decision itself.
 Dependencies, team skills, market timing, and strategic bets may override the scoring.
-The model informs your judgment -- it doesn't replace it.
+The model informs your judgment.
+It doesn't replace it.

 8. Never Revisiting Weights